Practical solutions to the relative pose of three calibrated cameras: Abstract

 \section{Abstract}

-We study challenging problems of estimating the relative pose of three cameras and propose novel efficient solutions to (1) the notoriously difficult configuration of four points in three calibrated views, known as the 4p3v problem, and (2) to the previously unsolved configuration of four points in three cameras with unknown shared focal length, i.e., the 4p3vf problem.
-Our solutions are based on the simple idea of generating one or two additional virtual point correspondences in two views by using the information from the locations of the four input correspondences in the three views.
-We generate such correspondences using either a very simple and efficient strategy where the new points are the mean points of three corresponding input points or using a simple neural network.
-The new solvers are efficient and easy to implement since they are based on existing efficient minimal solvers, i.e., the well-known 5-point and 6-point relative pose solvers and the P3P solver.
-Our solvers achieve state-of-the-art results on real data.
+We study the challenging problem of estimating the relative pose of three calibrated cameras from four point correspondences.
+We propose novel efficient solutions to this problem that are based on the simple idea of using four correspondences to estimate an approximate geometry of the first two views.
+We model this geometry either as an affine or a fully perspective geometry estimated using one additional approximate correspondence.
+We generate such an approximate correspondence using a very simple and efficient strategy, where the new point is the mean point of three corresponding input points.
+The new solvers are efficient and easy to implement, since they are based on existing efficient minimal solvers, i.e., the 4-point affine fundamental matrix, the well-known 5-point relative pose solver, and the \texttt{P3P} solver.
+Extensive experiments on real data show that the proposed solvers, when properly coupled with local optimization, achieve state-of-the-art results, with the novel solver based on approximate mean-point correspondences being more robust and accurate than the affine-based solver.